bekencorp/bk_avdk_smp/projects/jpeg_decode_example/README.md

      * For 90 or 270 degree rotation: Output frame width and height are swapped (width = original height, height = original width)
      * For 0 or 180 degree rotation: Output frame maintains original width and height

-   - Hardware decoding does not support rotation; output frame dimensions remain consistent with input frame dimensions
+   - Hardware decoding and hardware optimized decoding do not support rotation; output frame dimensions remain consistent with input frame dimensions

+8. **Hardware Optimized Decoder Usage Recommendations**:
+   - Recommended for memory-constrained application scenarios
+   - Ping-Pong mode is suitable for high-throughput scenarios
+   - Single buffer mode is suitable for memory-constrained scenarios
+   - lines_per_block is recommended to be set to 16 for optimal performance
+   - SRAM buffer can be reused to avoid frequent allocation and deallocation

-8. **Callback Function Usage Notes**:
+9. **Callback Function Usage Notes**:
    - Blocking operations (such as long waits, sleep, etc.) are not recommended in callback functions to avoid impacting decoding performance and system responsiveness
    - It is recommended to perform only lightweight operations in callback functions, such as setting flags, sending messages/semaphores, etc., and move time-consuming operations to other tasks